Peter Griffiths: Later life and career

 In 1967, he became a lecturer in economics at Portsmouth College of Technology.
 After a year as an exchange professor in California, he returned to what became Portsmouth Polytechnic, until he returned to Parliament.

-Griffiths unsuccessfully stood for Portsmouth North constituency at the February 1974 general election, but was elected for the seat at the 1979 general election.
+Griffiths unsuccessfully stood for the Portsmouth North constituency at the February 1974 general election, but was elected for the seat at the 1979 general election.
 He held the constituency until the Labour landslide at the 1997 election, when he was defeated.

-Personal life and death
+Personal life

-He was married to Jeannette, née Rubery; the couple had a son and daughter.
+Griffiths was married to Jeannette (née Rubery); the couple had a son and daughter.

 Griffiths died on 20 November 2013, aged 85.